-The United Kingdom Spine Societies Board (UKSSB) Executive Assistant provides administrative support for BSS and processes members data such as Names and Email addresses in line with legitimate interest such as the mailing of newsletters, therefore the UKSSB Executive Assistant is a Data Processor for the membership body.
+The United Kingdom Spine Societies Board (UKSSB) Executive Assistant provides administrative support for BSS and processes members data such as Names and Email addresses in line with legitimate interest such as the mailing of newsletters, therefore the BSS is the Data Controller, with the UKSSB as a Data Processor.

 THE BRITISH SCOLIOSIS SOCIETY DOES NOT SHARE MEMBER DATA WITH ANY OTHER ORGANISATION.

 We seek to ensure that our information collection and processing is always proportionate.
 We will notify you of any material changes to information we collect or to the purposes for which we collect and process it.